 Best Overall: Odyssey White Hot Pro 2

-“With its patented White Hot insert, laser milling insert, and weight distribution from heel to toe, the Odyssey White Hot Pro 2 provides golfers with balance, distance control, and lightweight feel making it the best putter for women!”
+“With its patented laser-milled insert and heel-to-toe weighting, the White Hot Pro 2 provides golfers with balance, distance control, and lightweight feel making it our top pick!”

-For women golfers looking for an edge in lowering their handicap, one of the best putters for women from this list will certainly provide pure roll with high moi for less twisting at impact.
+For women golfers looking for an edge in lowering their handicap, one of the best putters from this list will undoubtedly provide true rolls with a high MOI for minimal twisting at impact.

 Table of Contents

 - Things to Consider When Buying Women’s Putters

 - Questions & Answers

 - Best Balance Option: Odyssey White Hot OG One Putter

 - Best Value Mallet Option: Pinemeadow PGX TS